scc-uconn/NESS19/statathon/statathon-2019.md

 [Mill Rates (tax rates)](https://data.ct.gov/browse?tags=mill+rates); [Affordable Housing](https://data.ct.gov/Housing-and-Development/Affordable-Housing-by-Town-2011-Present/3udy-56vi)

-(Data sets are provided by Tyler Kleycamp, Chief Data Officer, Office of Policy and Management)
+(Data sets are provided by Tyler Kleycamp, Chief Data Officer, Office of Policy and Management, State of Connecticut)

 ## Theme 2: TBA

+(Data sets are provided by Kathy Ziff, Advanced Analytics Recruiter, Travelers)

-# Logistic
+# Logistics

 ## Registration

-All teams should register online [here](link to google form).
+All teams should register online [TBA](link to google form).
 <!-- Online; to be developed similar to the conference pages or use Google Form. -->
 Each team may have up to four team members, and only one registration form should be submit by each team with all names of the team members.
 If you do not have a team but want to be a part of one, then indicate that in the registration form and the organizers will try to match you up with similar participants.